 What Causes Flickering?

-- Bulb type.
+Bulb type.
 Fluorescent lights are more prone to flickering than LED and other bulb types.
 Temperature, bulb age, and warm-up cycles are common causes of fluorescent flickering.
 Small amounts of flickering aren’t a cause for concern, but if constant flickering or dimming are occurring, replace your fluorescent bulb to correct it.

-- Dimmer switches are a common source of flickering with LED bulbs.
+Dimmer switches are a common source of flickering with LED bulbs.
 Most dimmers are manufactured for higher electrical loads.
-As a result, low-voltage LEDs can flicker and dim on high-powered dimmer switches.
+As a result, low-voltage LEDs can flicker and dim if they are paired with high-powered dimmer switches.
 It’s a good idea to check the bulb compatibility of your dimmer before purchasing new bulbs.
 Or, you can replace the dimmer switch with one appropriate for LED bulbs.

-- Loose bulbs.
+Loose bulbs.
 Unseated bulbs rattle in their sockets, resulting in inconsistent connections and regular flickering.
-Tightening the bulb will ensure a solid connection and eliminate any dips in the current.
+Simply tightening the bulb will ensure a solid connection and eliminate any dips in the current.

-- Large current draws.
+Large current draws.
 Larger appliances can pull 100 or more amps from the house wiring when they cycling on.
-This surge in power can cause your lights to dim and flicker.
+This surge in power can cause your lights to momentarily dim and flicker.
 Call an electrician to ensure your appliances are wired correctly and aren’t overworking your home’s circuit.

 Installing a New Fixture

 Old or damaged fixtures can cause a variety of problems, including flickering.
-Here’s how to install a new fixture in your home:
+Here is an overview of how to install a new light fixture in your home:

-- Step 1.
-Turn off the power.
-Locate your breaker box and turn off the breaker that controls the power to the room where you’ll be working.
-Turn off your power main if you’re unsure which breaker controls your room.
+- Turn off the power.
+Locate your circuit breaker box and turn off the breaker that controls the power to the room where you’ll be working.
+You can turn off your power main (the main breaker) if you’re unsure which individual breaker controls your room.

-- Step 6.
-Install the light bulbs.
+- Install the light bulbs.
 Choose bulbs that do not exceed the overall wattage rating of the light fixture.
 Attach the fixture's globe or glass cover.

-Installing basic light fixtures is a simple job.
-But updating large or ornate models isn’t always a DIY-able job.
+Installing basic light fixtures is a relatively simple job, but it does require some basic wiring skills.
 Call a pro if you’re unsure about tackling this project yourself.